mathildathompson/text_adv_app/project_to_do_list.md

 ###Nice to Have

+* Heading on Adventure Show should link back to All Adventures
 * CSS .form-inline .form-control.wide is not responsive!
 * Force users to confirm their email address!
 * Highlight 'My Creation' when editing my adventure!